 What You'll Need

 Soak the piece of bread in apple cider vinegar for a few hours until it forms a paste.
 Then, lay the bread over your calluses, secure it in place with an elastic bandage or plastic wrap, and leave it on overnight.
 Rinse off in the morning.

 Touted for its anti-fungal and antibacterial properties, apple cider vinegar is often used as a natural cleaning solution for the home.
-And for the feet, the benefits are no different.
-While you sleep, the acidity of the vinegar works to soften skin on the feet that's been hardened by wearing tight shoes, walking on certain surfaces, or even having underlying health issues.
+And for the feet, the benefits may be no different.
+While you sleep, the acidity of the vinegar is meant to work to soften skin on the feet that's been hardened by wearing tight shoes, walking on certain surfaces, or even having underlying health issues.

 The Best Products for Calluses

 Not the DIY type?
 We've rounded up a slew of store-bought solutions for smooth feet.

 These foot slippers are a dream for dry feet—shea butter promises to rid dryness while prebiotic oat is meant to nourish.

 Cooling peppermint and soothing aloe vera promise to transform dry, achy feet into awakened, silky smooth soles.